kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-kubesphere-on-qingcloud-vms.md

 ### Step 6: Persistent storage plugin configurations

-Considering data persistence in a production environment, you need to prepare persistent storage and configure the storage plugin (e.g. CSI) in `config-sample.yaml` to define which storage service you want.
+Considering data persistence in a production environment, you need to prepare persistent storage and configure the storage plugin (for example, CSI) in `config-sample.yaml` to define which storage service you want.

 {{< notice note >}}